'B' License Program

 For Information on, and/or to apply for, the B License Pre-Test or the B License-Provincial Course being offered in your area please contact the Technical Department of your Provincial Soccer Association listed in the Directory of Contacts.

-To apply for a place on the National Course, please complete and return an application form, along with proof of eligibility, to the Technical Office, The Canadian Soccer Association, BMO Field, 170 Princes Blvd., Toronto, Ontario, M6K 3C3.
+To apply for a place on the National Course, please complete and return an application form, along with proof of eligibility, to The Canadian Soccer Association, 237 Metcalfe Street, Ottawa, ON, K2P 1R2.
 A certified cheque in the amount of the course fee, made payable to The Canadian Soccer Association should accompany each application.
 Please note, any applications without a certified cheque will not be considered.

 The Canadian Soccer Association has introduced a new fee structure for their National Licensing Courses as follows: